pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

     Where `DEV-NAMESPACE` is the developer namespace where scanning occurs.

-2. If you are scanning a private image, create a secret `scan-image-read-creds` with read access to the registry containing that image.
+2. If you are scanning a private target image, create a secret `target-image-read-creds` with read access to the registry containing that target image.

     >**Important** If you followed the directions for [Install Tanzu Application Platform](../install-intro.hbs.md), you can skip this step and use the `targetImagePullSecret` secret with your service account as referenced in your tap-values.yaml [here](../install-online/profile.hbs.md#full-profile).

     ```console
     read -s REGISTRY_PASSWORD
-    kubectl create secret docker-registry scan-image-read-creds \
+    kubectl create secret docker-registry target-image-read-creds \
       --docker-username=REGISTRY-USERNAME \
       --docker-password=$REGISTRY_PASSWORD \
       --docker-server=REGISTRY-URL \